BONALLACK & BISHOP Solicitors

 Administration of estates.
 We will normally submit an interim bill at regular stages during the Administration.
-Bills will be deducted automatically from monies held in Client Account unless you state in writing to the contrary.
+Bills will be deducted automatically from monies held in Client Account.
 The final account will be prepared when the Estate Accounts are ready for approval.

 Trusts.
 Work in connection with lifetime or Will Trusts will generally be charged in a similar manner to the Administration of Estates.
 Specific charges eg relating to setting up the Trust will be contained in the Client Care letter.

 Other cases or transactions.
 We ask clients to pay sums of money at the start of a case and from time to time on account of the charges and expenses which are expected in the following weeks or months.
-These interim bills are presented monthly or quarterly; please let us know if you have a preference.
+These interim bills are presented monthly.
 We find that this helps clients in budgeting for costs, as well as keeping them informed of the legal expenses which are being incurred.
 If such requests are not met with prompt payment, we reserve the right not to undertake any further work on your legal matter until payment is received and cleared and a delay in the progress of a case will result.
 In the unlikely event of any bill or request for payment not being met, this Firm reserves the right to stop acting for you.

 Interest will be charged daily at 8% above Bank of England Base Rate and added to your account if any invoice remains unpaid for more than 28 days from its date.
 Please be aware that it is your responsibility to ensure that the payment results in monies being received by the firm; any payment methods which are not honoured by your bank means that your bill remains outstanding.

 There is no charge for the first arrears letter we send.
 A charge of £15 plus VAT per letter will be made for any further letters sent out.
 If you have set up a Payment Plan and failed to adhere to this arrangement, you will be charged £20 as an admin fee for us having to contact you.
 A failure of the banking system will not be charged to you.
-Where payment remains outstanding, formal legal proceedings will commence and a further charge of £75 administration fee will be added to your outstanding account.
+Where payment remains outstanding, formal legal proceedings will commence and a further charge of £75 administration fee plus court fees and any necessary disbursements will be added to your outstanding account.